watson-developer-cloud/python-sdk/README.md

 1. Copy `username` and `password`.

 ## Python Version
-Tested 👌 (lightly) on: Python from 2.7 to 3.5-dev (development branch).
+Tested on: Python from 2.7 to 3.6.
 Python 2.6 is partially supported but generates InsecurePlatformWarnings (and other warnings), which can be ignored.

 ## CHANGELOG